Capslockhuh/text-myself/README.md

 code that allows you to text yourself

 # important
-you need twilio account to run this program.
+You need a Twilio account to run this program.
 You need to replace the code with your own info.